 Says the instructor, “It’s p-u-t-t.
 Put means to place in a specific position.
-Putt means a futile attempt to do the same thing.”
+Putt means a failed attempt to do the same thing.”

-Golf is a difficult game to master but most successful golfers have moved heaven and earth to be where they are now - and a few have quite literally moved the earth!
+Golf is a difficult game to master, and most successful golfers have gone to amazing lengths to perfect their craft.
+As seen in this Irish golf joke, many have quite literally moved the earth!

 Paddy was frustrated because he has hit numerous fat shots.
 In his frustration, he told Murphy, his caddy, “I would move heaven and earth just to make a hundred.”

 To which Murphy replied, “Try heaven, Paddy.
-You have already moved most of the earth here.”
+You have already moved most of the earth.”

-Golf should be an easy game: Hit the ball, sink it into the hole and score.
-But it’s not as easy as it sounds especially when you are standing so close to the thing you should be hitting far.
+Golf should be an easy game: Hit the ball, get it in the hole and score.
+But it’s not as easy as it sounds especially when you are standing so close to the thing you should be hitting so far.

 After hitting the ball with little to no success, Paddy asked his caddy what the problem was with his game.